MITXy/Credit-Risk-Modelling/data/readme.md

----
+# Home Credit Default Risk Prediction

+This repository contains resources for the Home Credit Default Risk Kaggle competition.
+The goal is to predict whether a client will default on their loan based on various financial and personal information.

+**You can access the full dataset directly on Kaggle here:** [Home Credit Default Risk Kaggle Competition](https://www.kaggle.com/competitions/home-credit-default-risk)

-## Comprehensive Dataset Description
+## Dataset Description

 This dataset provides a rich collection of information designed to help predict loan repayment abilities.
 It's structured across several interconnected tables, each offering a unique perspective on applicant behavior and financial history.

-**You can access the full dataset directly on Kaggle here:** [Home Credit Default Risk Kaggle Competition](https://www.kaggle.com/competitions/home-credit-default-risk)

 ---